Storyblok Raises $80M Series C - Read News

 Interestingly enough, the link between the frontend and the backend which is present in most legacy systems, is also playing a role here.
 By tying these ends together, at the very least, you are potentially adding multiple time-consuming barriers that work against you when trying to integrate a new technology/tool.

-Section titled What is the solution for digital commerce?
 What is the solution for digital commerce?

 This question is obviously the logical next step - Is there a feasible solution to these issues?
 If yes, then what can we do to make sure it really works?